symfoni/brreg-docs/source/includes/_sdk.md

 Parameter | Type | Description
 --------- | ------- | -----------
-toUuid|undefined|The personal identification number of a person, or an organization number of a company. numberOfSharesToTransfer|undefined|Amount options|optional|A object detailed with the following parameters. data|optional| This can be an arbitrary blob of data that companies can utilize in different ways. partition|optional|The class of the shares to issue.
+toUuid|string|The personal identification number of a person, or an organization number of a company. numberOfSharesToTransfer|number|Amount options|(optional) object|A object detailed with the following parameters. data|string| This can be an arbitrary blob of data that companies can utilize in different ways. partition|string|The class of the shares to issue.